Never Leave You

-"Never Leave You" is a song by Tinchy Stryder, released as the fourth single from his second studio album, Catch 22 as a digital download on 2 August 2009 and then as a CD single on 3 August 2009.
-The song was written by Stryder with lyrics by Taio Cruz and features guest vocals by Amelle, a former member of British girl group the Sugababes.
+"Never Leave You" is a song by British rapper Tinchy Stryder, released as the fourth single from his second studio album, Catch 22 as a digital download on 2 August 2009 and then as a CD single on 3 August 2009.
+The song was written by Stryder with lyrics by Taio Cruz and features guest vocals by Amelle, a member of British girl group the Sugababes.
 It received airplay on radio stations in the UK including BBC 1Xtra.
 "Never Leave You" has also reached "The A-List" on the BBC Radio 1 playlist.
 The music video was released on Stryder's official website on 24 June 2009.

 The song immediately rushed into the UK and Ireland charts, charting at No. 1 in the UK and No. 2 in Ireland.
-It knocked the Black Eyed Peas' song "I Gotta Feeling" off the UK top spot on 2 August 2009, but failed to knock "I Gotta Feeling" off the Irish top spot, and charted behind it.
+It knocked the song "I Gotta Feeling" by American group the Black Eyed Peas off the UK top spot on 2 August 2009, but failed to knock "I Gotta Feeling" off the Irish top spot, and charted behind it.